Stuart Thomson knew what to do last month as Spanish yields rose to records: Sell German bunds.

 Funds managing more than $4 trillion are turning against bunds on concern Germany’s costs to bail out the euro zone’s most indebted nations will rise.
 The total may reach 500 billion euros ($614 billion), research firm Graham Fisher & Co. estimates.
 That amounts to about 45 percent of Germany’s current debt outstanding, according to data compiled by Bloomberg.

 “The risk that Germany will have to issue more debt to finance the bailout is real,” said Johannes Jooste, a senior strategist in London at Merrill Lynch Wealth Management, which oversees $1.8 trillion globally and has cut bund holdings since last year.
 “I’m skeptical of investing in zero-yielding paper.
 I’m not convinced the current yields are justified.”

 Ignis and Merrill Lynch Wealth Management are joined by Fidelity Investments, Carmignac Gestion and Pacific Investment Management Co.
-(PTTRX) in reducing or eliminating bund holdings.
+(PTTRX:US) in reducing or eliminating bund holdings.
 Banks including BNP Paribas SA, Royal Bank of Scotland Group Plc and Barclays Plc have also sold the bonds.

 As recently as July 25 the number of options for the September contract granting the right to sell 10-year bunds exceeded those allowing purchases by the most this year, according to data compiled by Bloomberg.
 That’s a reversal from May, when calls outpaced puts.